gulliver-madrid/llm-chat/README.md

 ### Using `pip`

-Install the required Python packages: `mistralai` and `rich`.
-You can install them using pip, either globally or inside a virtual environment:
+In the `pyproject.toml` file, within the `[tool.poetry.dependencies]` section, dependencies are listed.
+You can install them using pip, either globally or within a virtual environment:

 ```
-pip install mistralai rich
+pip install mistralai openai rich [...rest of the dependencies]
 ```

-This command will install the necessary dependencies.

-## Usage
+## Execution

-**Before using this app**, ensure you have set your `MISTRAL_API_KEY` environment variable:

-On Linux:
+**Before running the application**, make sure you have set at least one of the API keys, either as environment variables or in the `.env` file.

+Example of setting the Mistral API key on Linux:

 ```
 export MISTRAL_API_KEY=<your_api_key>
 ```

 On Windows:

 ```
 set MISTRAL_API_KEY=<your_api_key>
 ```

+To use the `.env` file, the contents of the `.env.example` file can serve as an illustration.

-**To run the app**, execute the `src/main.py` file.
+**To run the application**, execute the `src/main.py` file.

 Using poetry: